Daryl L. Davies, PhD

 Ph.D.
 1996 Molecular Pharmacol & Toxicology - University of Southern California, School of Pharmacy

-Dr. Davies is a Professor in the Titus Family Department of Clinical Pharmacy and the Director of the MS program in Management of Drug Development (Dept of Regulatory and Quality Sciences) at the School of Pharmacy.
-Dr. Davies is also the Director of Undergraduate Education at the School of Pharmacy where he has taken the lead role in the development and management of the School's first undergraduate Major: "Pharmacology and Drug Development," as well as a new Minor: "Science and Management of Biomedical Therapeutics."
-Dr. Davies is also the undergraduate faculty adviser for the School of Pharmacy Trojan Admission Pre-Pharmacy (TAP) Program.
+Dr. Davies is a Professor in the Titus Family Department of Clinical Pharmacy and Associate Dean for Undergraduate Education at the School of Pharmacy where he has taken the lead role in the development and management of the School's first undergraduate Major: "Pharmacology and Drug Development," as well as a new Minor: "Science and Management of Biomedical Therapeutics."
+Dr. Davies is also the Director of the MS program in Management of Drug Development (Dept of Regulatory and Quality Sciences) at the School of Pharmacy and undergraduate faculty adviser for the School of Pharmacy Trojan Admission Pre-Pharmacy (TAP) Program.
 He also is the Director of the STAR program, a cooperative venture in science education between the University of Southern California Health Sciences Campus and Francisco Bravo Medical Magnet High School in East Los Angeles.

 In addition to his educational activities, Dr. Davies leads a research team at USC where his laboratory is working to discover and develop novel therapeutics for the treatment of neurodegenerative diseases and alcoholism.
 He is considered a Pioneer by his peers in the field of purinergic receptors and their role in CNS regulation of alcohol-induced changes in alcohol intake and signaling.